 Maynooth University has a clearly defined process for approving new programmes and/or making modifications to existing programmes.
 All proposals are submitted in accordance with a standard template to the Academic Council Office.
+A guide for the development of programmes and modules ensures programmes are designed in line with University standards: guidance is provided on a range of items including ECTS credits; qualifications and programmes, and the alignment of awards to the National Framework of Qualifications (NFQ).

-The process is a two-stage review, comprising:
+The programme approval process is a two-stage review, comprising: